 09.2211, 09.3, 09.42, 09.421, 09.422, 09.426, 09.42811

+Draft 6-20-16

-PERSONNEL PV03.122
+PERSONNEL EG03.122

 -Certified Personnel-

-Holidays
+Holidays & Annual Leave

 Certified employees shall be paid for four (4) holidays which shall be designated in the official school calendar.
 These are part of the school year required by state law.1

-Contracted Days

-Employees shall work the days specified in their contracts.
-Use of noncontracted days must be approved in advance by the Superintendent or the Superintendent's designee.
-Noncontracted days shall not accumulate.
+Annual Leave

+Certified personnel who are employed on a twelve (12) month basis shall be entitled to accumulate a maximum of sixty (60) days of annual leave.
+Compensation for accrued annual leave shall be made at time of retirement at a rate not to exceed the daily salary rate calculated from the employee’s last annual compensation.2

+Recognition of annual leave for KTRS purposes shall be governed by applicable statutes and regulations.
+For an individual who became a member of KTRS on or after July 1, 2008, payment for annual or compensatory leave shall not be included in determining the member’s last annual compensation.

 References: